Best Foods to Prevent & Relieve Constipation After Birth

 Vegetables & Nuts

 Vegetables can help in many ways, but especially in promoting gut health.
-Of course, we also have nuts such as almonds that are high in fibre.
+Of course, one of the best food to eat during confinement are nuts, such as almonds as they are high in fibre.

 Yes, it’s not just a vain trend with no purpose!
-You could sprinkle some seeds (like flax seeds and chia seed) onto your yoghurt or sandwich and it would do more to your health than you’d know.
+You could sprinkle some seeds (like flax seeds and chia seed) onto your yoghurt or sandwich and it would do more to your gut health and overall health than you’d know.

 Beans and Legumes